 Arizona governor signs repeal of HIV/AIDS instruction law

-PHOENIX (AP) — The Republican governor of Arizona quickly signed a bill Thursday repealing a 1991 Arizona law that had barred HIV and AIDS instruction in public schools because it could promote a homosexual lifestyle.
+PHOENIX (AP) — Arizona's Republican governor quickly signed a bill Thursday repealing a 1991 state law that had barred HIV and AIDS instruction that "promotes a homosexual lifestyle."

 The move was intended to end a discrimination lawsuit filed by LGBTQ groups.

-The signing by Gov. Doug Ducey came less than an hour after the state Senate approved the repeal with a 19-10 vote.

-One of the 10 Republicans who opposed the measure said she was against sex education.
+Gov. Doug Ducey's signature came less than an hour after the state Senate approved the repeal.
+One of the 10 Republicans who opposed the measure said she opposed sex education.
 Another noted that gay men are most at risk from the HIV virus.

 The repeal received overwhelming support in the state House on Wednesday.